Actindo-AG/Documentation/PIM/Operation/04_ManageListView.md

 ![Product list](/Assets/Screenshots/PIM/Products/List/Products.png "[Product list]")

 1. Click the drop-down list *Variants* at the top of the products list.
-  The options below are displayed
+  The options below are displayed:
   - **Hide child products**: No product variants are displayed in the product list.
   - **List all products**: All products and their variants are displayed in the product list.

 2. Select the desired variant view in the drop-down list *Variants* .
-  Depending on the selection, the product list displays all products or only the master products without variants.
+  Depending on the selection, the product list displays all products or only the master products.

 ### Next steps